 Dr. Terree Shofner-Emrich came to North Park because she was given the opportunity, she says.
 “However, I continue to stay here because it is a thriving, nurturing community.
 I care for and respect my colleagues, and the students are our number one asset!”

-She teaches courses and lessons predominately in piano and collaborative piano, but also works with the School of Music’s Opera Workshop and accompanies and coaches graduate students in Opera, Oratorio, and Art Song courses.
+She teaches courses and lessons predominately in piano, but also works with the School of Music’s Opera Workshop and accompanies and coaches graduate students in Opera, Oratorio, and Art Song courses.
 She, along with her colleagues, enjoys the small class sizes and community atmosphere of the School.
 “We are a faculty of accomplished professionals who love to teach.
 Most of us have active performing lives in Chicago and can bring that experience into the classroom,” she says.

 “We are small so that enables us to give personal attention to our students.
 We care about the entire person, not just the part we educate,” she adds.